ngautam0/FamousAlgorithmProgram/README.md

-#Trailing Zeros

-This repo solves the following problem in C language.
+#Famous Algorithm Program

+This repo contains solutions to famous algorithms.

+List of problems solved :-

-Given a number find the number of trailing zeroes in its factorial.
+1) Trailing Zeros - Given a number find the number of trailing zeroes in its factorial

-Input Format

-A single integer - N

-Output Format

-Print a single integer which is the number of trailing zeroes.

-Input Constraints

-1 <= N <= 1000